Together CK Municipal Grant

 Community Event

-Community events have less than 10,000 attendants.
+Community Events have less than 10,000 attendees.
 Fundraising events are not eligible for grants through this program.
 Applicants can request 50% of an event's expenses up to a maximum of $5,000.

 Community Project

-The Together CK Review Committee, which includes five municipal staff members and eight community volunteers, reviews applications for the municipal grant program and provides recommendations to Council on the distribution of municipal grant funding.
-Volunteer applications are evaluated based on the applicant's experience in a number of areas, including volunteer work and committee experience.
+The Together CK Committee reviews applications and provides recommendations to Council on distributing municipal grant funding.
+Volunteer applications are evaluated based on the applicant's experience in several areas, including volunteer work and committee experience.
 Volunteers hold the position for the term of Council.
+This committee is supported by municipal staff responsible for the Together CK grant portfolio.